- Professor, Department Chair

 Recent and upcoming courses

-James Densley is professor and department chair of criminal justice at Metropolitan State University.
+James Densley is professor and department chair of criminal justice at Metro State University.
 He has received global media attention for his work on street gangs, criminal networks, violence, and policing.
 Densley is perhaps best known for co-creating the largest, most comprehensive database of mass shooters in the United States, known as The Violence Project.

 Densley earned his D.Phil. in sociology from the University of Oxford and is a former middle school special education teacher.